VSOA GUIDELINES FOR MENTORS

 c) This electronic written summary may be in the form of a current USSF or NISOA assessment form or can be on a different form as long as it holds all of the components to a sound and objective assessment.
 A sample form is supplied below.

-Once on-field work is completed and observations have occurred and the proper documentation is received on time by the VSOA Secretary, the mentor’s annual dues will be waived for the following year except for the cost of insurance (in 2016 this is $25) This waiver will be granted regardless of whether the mentee continues as a member.
+Once on-field work is completed, observations have occurred, and the proper documentation is received on time by the VSOA Secretary, the mentor’s annual dues will bereduced for the following year by $25.
+This waiver will be granted regardless of whether the mentee continues as a member.

 VSOA Mentoring Form